MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 To deploy just the proofing tools, use the same tools you used to deploy Office, such as Configuration Manager or the ODT.
 You can include proofing tools in the initial deployment of Office, or you can add them later to an existing deployment.

 > [!NOTE]
-> You cannot use the Office Customization Tool to create the configuration file, because this feature is not yet available in that tool.
+> To deploy proofing tools, you must be using at least version 16.0.9126 of the Office Deployment Tool, which you can download from [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).
+To check the version of the Office Deployment Tool, right-click on setup.exe, choose **Properties**, and then choose **Details**.
+In addition, you cannot use the Office Customization Tool to create the configuration file, because this feature is not yet available in that tool.
 Instead, you must edit the configuration file in a text editor.

 If you're adding to an existing deployment, the ODT will automatically use the same architecture (32 bit or 64 bit) and source location (Office CDN or local source) as the existing installation of Office 365 ProPlus.
 Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups.